-2. Choose specialization
+2. Choose a specialization

-Your competitors are large marketplaces for on-demand tutors try to cover all possible niches and also huge handyman marketplaces like TaskRabbit and Thumbtack.
+Your competitors are large marketplaces for on-demand tutors that try to cover all possible niches and also huge handyman marketplaces like TaskRabbit and Thumbtack.
 It’s hard to compete with such giants that have millions of listings.

 Starting a new business you may choose to begin with a vertical marketplace (one specialization) and, after cementing your position in the market, expand horizontally by adding more categories.
 For example, you can find groups of people who are underserved in the market and find specialists for them — thus becoming a unique service provider.